LukeRamsay/Dono/README.md

 3. Make sure the connection strings in appsetting.json are correct for your operating system and database type whether that be SQL, SQLite  or mySQL

-4. Lastly make sure to run the migrations If needed and update the database by running this in the package managaer console **DONT FORGET THE CONTEXT**
+4. Lastly make sure to run the migrations If needed and update the database by running this in the package managaer console **DONT FORGET THE CONTEXT** the context is need to declare which context file you want to update or migrate because I have two database's
 ```bash
 Add-Migration InitialCreate -Context DonoListingsContext  Update-Database
 ```